 You must already know how to use batch commands to use this page.
 I accept

-The application called ERUNT (larshederer.homepage.t-online.de/erunt/) can backup your Windows XP registry in such a way that you can restore it if you run into problems.
-Contrary to other information online, the "export" function in "regedit" does not do that.
+The application called ERUNT (larshederer.homepage.t-online.de/erunt/) can only be used in Windows XP to backup the Registry so that you can restore it.
+Note that the "export" function in "regedit" does not do that.
 And sadly, a Windows "restore point" does not restore the entire registry either.

 The author of ERUNT (Lars Jan/2010), says that an incompatibility of ERUNT with Windows 7 results in the

 Batch Program to Backup your Registry (using ERUNT)

 The batch program below will backup the Registry using a program called AUTOBACK (ERUNT for command line use).
 It keeps only the last 6 backup folders, deleting the oldest as you create a new backup.
 The subfolders are named with the date and time of the backup and contain all the files you need to restore the registry if something goes wrong.
 (A complete system backup is best of course, but ERUNT registry backups are faster and simpler for frequent use.)